How to apply for doctoral studies?

 The general eligibility criteria for doctoral education is defined by the Finnish law (section 37 of the Universities Act, 558/2009) and involves all Finnish universities.

-To be eligible for doctoral studies, students must:
+To be eligible for doctoral studies, applicants must:

 - hold a relevant master’s degree awarded by a university